gotygota/tastebuddy_docs/docs/admin/protocols.md

 Tasting criteria are the characteristics that the tasters will score when evaluating samples.
 They are usually grouped by category, such as nose or palate, but any category can be created to suit specific applications.
 Tasting criteria can be used in multiple tasting grids.
-They are not independant of the product type and can be used for both wine and spirits (see [the tasting grid section below](protocols.md#tasting-grid).
+They are independent of the product type and can be used for both wine and spirits (see [the tasting grid section below](protocols.md#tasting-grid)).

 <div class="grid cards" markdown>